hibernator11/visual-ch-lod/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12200173.svg)](https://doi.org/10.5281/zenodo.12200173)

 ## Linked Open Data visualization in CH
-An example of tool based on Jupyter Notebooks to visualize LOD repositories made available by CH institutions.
+An example of a tool based on Jupyter Notebooks to visualize LOD repositories made available by CH institutions.

 ### Data modelling
 The tool uses a [dataset.ttl](data repository) with metadata about the LOD repositories based on controlled vocabularies such as [https://schema.org/](Schema.org), foaf and Wikidata.